aaron-c-jones/aaron-c-jones.github.io/_posts/2018-02-25-aaron-jones-k-means.md

 date: 2018-02-25
 ---

-The K-means algorithm:

 K-means is a classic clustering algorithm, which means that it falls into the category of unsupervised learning methodologies.
 It is arguably the most popular and simplest of the clustering algorithms.
-A trade-off for the simplicity is that the number of clusters needs to be defined in advance of running the algorithm (i.e. the algorithm does not determine the number of clusters to create).
+A trade-off for the simplicity is that the number of clusters needs to be defined in advance of running the algorithm (i.e. the algorithm does not internally determine the number of clusters to create).

 The foundamental goal of K-means is to minimize the within cluster sum of squared residuals (WCSS).
 The objective function, the function to be minimized, takes the following form